Coastal Erosion Control in Redfish Bay, Texas

 How do I get a coastal erosion control estimate on Redfish Bay?

 Contact Shore Protect Team with your Redfish Bay property location in Aransas or San Patricio County and photos of your shoreline, bottom conditions, and any existing structures.
-We assess the seagrass constraints and permit requirements for your specific bay location and provide a preliminary cost estimate.
 Reach out to Shore Protect Team to start your Redfish Bay waterfront project.

 Close